Home > Blog > Capability of the PCB Surface Mount Plant

 Capability of the PCB Surface Mount Plant

 The surface mount is a technology called SMT - surface mount technology.
-This is a method of producing electronic circuits in which all the components are placed or “mounted” on to the surface of the printed circuit boards.
-The devices that are made using this method is called SMD - surface mount devices.
+This is a method of producing electronic circuits in which all the components are placed or "mounted" onto the surface of the printed circuit boards.
+The devices that are made using this method are called SMD - surface mount devices.

 The surface mount technology is a complex process and it depends on solder paste so the leads can connect to the right spots on the circuit boards.
-Over 50% of the failed boards defect can be found in the improper use of the solder paste printing .
+Over 50% of the failed board defects can be found in the improper use of solder paste printing .

 Why is Solder Paste Printing so Important?